Hong Kong: Media

-Most of the newsapapers in Hong Kong are written in Chinese but there are also a few English-language newspapers.
-The major one is the South China Morning Post, with The Standard serving as a business-oriented alternative.
+Most of the newspapers in Hong Kong are written in Chinese but there are also a few English-language newspapers, the major one being the South China Morning Post, with The Standard serving as a business-oriented alternative.
 A variety of Chinese-language newspapers are published daily; the most prominent are Ming Pao and Oriental Daily News.
 Local publications are often politically affiliated, with pro-Beijing or pro-democracy sympathies.
 The central government has a print-media presence in the territory through the state-owned Ta Kung Pao and Wen Wei Po.
-Several international publications have regional operations in Hong Kong, including The Wall Street Journal, Financial Times, The New York Times International Edition, USA Today, Yomiuri Shimbun, and The Nikkei.
+Several international publications have regional operations in Hong Kong, including The Wall Street Journal, the Financial Times, USA Today, the Yomiuri Shimbun, and The Nikkei.

-Three free-to-air television broadcasters operate in the territory; TVB, HKTVE, and Hong Kong Open TV air eight digital channels.
+Four free-to-air television broadcasters operate in the territory; TVB, HKTVE, HOY and Phoenix Television air eight digital channels.
 TVB, Hong Kong's dominant television network, has an 80% viewer share.
-Pay TV services operated by Cable TV Hong Kong and PCCW offer hundreds of additional channels and cater to a variety of audiences.
-RTHK is the public broadcaster, providing seven radio channels and three television channels.
+Paid television services operated by PCCW offer hundreds of additional channels and cater to a variety of audiences.
+RTHK is the public broadcaster, providing seven radio channels and six free-to-air television channels.
 Ten non-domestic broadcasters air programming for the territory's foreign population.
 Access to media and information over the Internet is not subject to mainland Chinese regulations, including the Great Firewall, yet local control applies.